|I was told not to smile for this|

 better one that, in the event that I say yes, I will hold off until I

-would spread both my mind and concentration too thin.
-I did Eli and the mystery of the Hallowshine dragon immediately because it was/is a picture book – i.e. it was not exactly a time-consuming matter to read and review it.)
-Remember that Stars Uncounted was meant to be a public diary of sorts rather than a review site, so please do not take a "no" answer personally.
+would spread both my mind and concentration too thin; and yes, that means that if I am on book two of, say, a five-volume work that means you wait until I am done.
+I did Eli and the mystery of the Hallowshine dragon immediately because it was/is a picture book – i.e. it was not exactly a time-consuming matter to read and review it.
+Remember that Stars Uncounted was meant to be a public diary of sorts rather than a review site, so please do not take a "no" answer personally; and if I say "yes" then rest assured that I will read it, but I set the schedule.

 What books would I review?

-Not Dark/Gothic Fantasy.
+Again: Not Dark Fantasy.
 Not Science Fiction.
 Not Grimdark.
-Not dystopian or horror novels.
+Not Urban Magical Realism.
+Not Dystopian or Horror novels.
 Not graphic novels and/or comic books.
 Not books filled with swear-words/profanity (call me overly sensitive if you wish, but I loathe swear words and have, believe it or not, never uttered one in my life).
 Probably not Romantic Fantasy either, but it varies.
-If you want to know why then read my Types of Fantasy page.
+If you want to know why and, more to the point, what Romantic Fantasy I am more inclined to read, then read my Types of Fantasy page.
 I read high-minded High Fantasy as per the Spirit of Tolkien.
 I read unique Fantasy.
 I like books with humor.
 In short, I would review books I would naturally pick off the shelf and buy at a bookstore.
 Best just look at the Bookshelf here to see what I like reading and/or the other pages on Stars Uncounted.
 (Technically I guess I would review picture books too given Cabanel's Hallowshine Dragon one, but it would have to be a true tale out of Faerie and more than a mere retelling of an older tale with a few twists; Little Red Riding Hood wearing blue and bravely hunting down were-wolves is a nice idea, but probably not something I would want to review.
 If someone actually wrote such a book, any post I dedicated to it would be for pure entertainment value.)

 If I agreed to read and review a book, how long will it take me?